wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab3.md

 **Instructions**
-- Create a new AAR Agent Activity Realtime Report
+- Create a new AAR Agent Activity Realtime Report (NOTE: You probably only see telephony channel type report since earlier sections cover telephony only)

 1. Create a new visualization in Analyzer as an `Agent Activity Record`
 2. Set this report as a Realtime Report with a Snapshot refresh rate of 3 seconds